-- Behavior of any type (oral, written, graphic, physical) that creates a "hostile environment."
+- 1. Behavior of any type (oral, written, graphic, physical) that creates a "hostile environment."
 Hostile environment harassment includes, but is not limited to, unwelcome comments or conduct that have the purpose of unreasonably interfering with an individual's work or academic performance, participation in a sponsored university activity, or creating an intimidating, hostile or offensive working or learning environment that a reasonable person would find threatening or intimidating; - 2.
-The behavior is directed at persons because of their race, color, national or ethnic origin, religion, gender (whether or not sexual in nature), age, disability, veteran status, or sexual orientation, unless otherwise permitted or required by applicable law; or - 3.
+The behavior is directed at persons because of their race, color, national or ethnic origin, religion, gender (whether or not sexual in nature), age, disability, genetic information, veteran status, sexual orientation, or gender identity unless otherwise permitted or required by applicable law; or - 3.
 Employment or academic decisions made in retaliation for a person's unwillingness to submit to such conduct, or benefits or privileges provided as a result of such submission; or participation in a university, state, or federal discrimination investigation AND, which also unreasonably interferes with the person's work or academic performance or participation in university activities, or creates a working or learning environment that a reasonable person would find threatening or intimidating.